-As we move into the holiday season, the added stress can often lead our veterans deeper into despair and sadness.
-When you see a veteran this holiday, take a moment and thank them for all they do!
-You might be the thanks that gets them through!
+As we move into 2023, the lack of jobs and social stability stressors can often lead our veterans deeper into despair and sadness.
+When you see a veteran this year, take a moment and thank them for all they do.
+You might be the thanks that gets them through.

 You can also: